Skip to main content

 Overview

 Aconitum hemsleyanum is an herbaceous perennial vine reaching 6–10 feet (1.8–3 m) in length, twining and scrambling through supporting shrubs, perennials, or structures.
-It is the only commonly cultivated climbing species of Aconitum, distinguished from all other garden monkshoods by its scrambling rather than self-supporting habit.
+It is the only commonly cultivated climbing species of Aconitum; all other garden monkshoods are self-supporting upright perennials.
 Leaves are palmately divided, 3–5 inches (7.5–13 cm) wide, with five deeply lobed and sharply serrated segments, medium to dark green.
-Flowers are deep blue-violet to indigo with the characteristic arched hood (galea) of the genus Aconitum, produced in open branched racemes at stem tips and leaf axils from August through September.
-The twining stems require support — other robust shrubs, perennial clumps, or a trellis.
-Without support, stems sprawl and trail at ground level.
-Native to central China.
-All parts contain aconitine alkaloids and are highly toxic to humans, pets, and livestock.
+Flowers are deep blue-violet to indigo with the characteristic arched hood (galea) of the genus, produced in open branched racemes at stem tips and leaf axils from August through September.
+Individual flowers are 1–1.25 inches (2.5–3 cm) long.
+The twining stems require support — other robust shrubs, perennial clumps, or a trellis; without support, stems sprawl and trail at ground level.
+Growth is from a tuberous rootstock; stems die back to the crown each winter and regrow from the base each spring.
+All parts contain aconitine alkaloids and are highly toxic to humans, pets, and livestock; skin contact with sap can cause numbness and irritation.
+The plant does not tolerate drying out and declines in hot, dry summer conditions.

 Native Range